 The package registers a tool named deepwiki_fetch

-that you can use with any MCP-compatible client:
+that can be used with any MCP-compatible client:

 {